carbon-language/carbon-lang/llvm/lib/Target/README.txt

   br label %_ZNSt6vectorIiSaIiEEC1EmRKiRKS0_.exit

 This is just the handling the construction of the vector.
-Most surprising here is the fact that all three null stores in %entry are dead, but not eliminated.
+Most surprising here is the fact that all three null stores in %entry are dead (because we do no cross-block DSE).

 Also surprising is that %conv isn't simplified to 0 in %....exit.thread.i.i.
+This is a because the client of LazyValueInfo doesn't simplify all instruction operands, just selected ones.

 //===---------------------------------------------------------------------===//